Milestone developments in quantum Information and No-Go theorems: Abstract

 \section{Abstract}

-In this article we present milestone developments in quantum information from historical perspectives.
-The domain of quantum information is very promising to develop quantum computer and varieties of quantum applications.
-We start the discussion on milestone developments with the era 1970s and finish the discussion with 2018.
+In this article we present milestone developments in the theory and applications of quantum information from historical perspectives.
+The domain of quantum information is very promising to develop quantum computer, quantum communication and varieties of other applications of quantum technologies.
 We also give the light on experimental manifestations of major theoretical developments.
-Further, we present important no-go theorems frequently used in quantum information along with their respective mathematical proofs.
+In addition, we present important no-go theorems frequently used in quantum information along with ideas of their respective mathematical proofs.